White privilege: Application in the education system

-Dan J. Pence and J. Arthur Fields have observed resistance in the context of education to the idea that white privilege of this type exists, and suggest this resistance stems from a tendency to see inequality as a black or Latino issue.
+White defensiveness

+White students are sometimes resistant to the idea of white privilege, a phenomenon known as white defensiveness.

 One report noted that white students often react to in-class discussions about white privilege with a continuum of behaviors ranging from outright hostility to a "wall of silence".
 A pair of studies on a broader population by Branscombe et al. found that framing racial issues in terms of white privilege as opposed to non-white disadvantages can produce a greater degree of racially biased responses from whites who have higher levels of racial identification.
 Branscombe et al. demonstrate that framing racial inequality in terms of the privileges of whites increased levels of white guilt among white respondents.
 Those with high racial identification were more likely to give responses which concurred with modern racist attitudes than those with low racial identification.
 According to the studies' authors, these findings suggest that representing inequality in terms of outgroup disadvantage allows privileged group members to avoid the negative implications of inequality.

-A 2019 study published in the Journal of Experimental Psychology had socially liberal people read about white privilege, and then read about a poor person who was either black or white.
-They found that reading about white privilege did not increase empathy for either, and decreased it if the person was white.
-One of the study's authors said that this demonstrates the importance of nuance, and recognizing individual differences, when teaching about white privilege.
+A 2019 experiment found that white privilege studies did not increase empathy for minorities, and that White students even lost empathy for minorities.
+One of the study's authors said that this demonstrates the importance of recognizing individual differences, when teaching about white privilege.